 DraftKings Promo Code: Bet $5, Get $100 Bonus Bets for NBA and NHL Playoffs, French Open

-The DraftKings promo code offer is one of the best sportsbook promos available heading into May 25, giving new users a chance to turn a $5 wager into $100 in bonus bets instantly.
-With the NHL and NBA playoffs, the French Open, and MLB all in action, there has never been a better time to sign up.
+The DraftKings promo code offer is one of the best sportsbook promos available heading into May 27.
+New users can bet $5 and get $100 in bonus bets instantly, with a loaded Tuesday slate featuring NBA and NHL playoff action, the French Open, and a full MLB card.

-How the DraftKings promo code offer works for playoffs and French Open betting
+How the DraftKings promo code offer works for NBA and NHL playoffs

-The DraftKings promo code offer requires no code at all.
-Simply make a minimum $5 deposit and place a qualifying wager of at least $5 at odds of -500 or longer on any available sports betting market, and the promotion activates automatically.
+The DraftKings promo code requires no code at all.
+No DraftKings promo code is required to unlock this offer.
+Simply make a minimum $5 deposit and place a qualifying wager of at least $5 at odds of -500 or longer on any sports market, and the promotion activates automatically.

-Win or lose that first bet, DraftKings will issue four $25 bonus bets totaling $100.
-Whether you back the Montreal Canadiens to seize home-ice advantage in Game 3 of the Eastern Conference Final against the Carolina Hurricanes and it does not go your way, or you ride the New York Knicks to complete the sweep over the Cleveland Cavaliers in Game 4 and cash the ticket, the bonus bets arrive either way.
+Whether you back Victor Wembanyama and the San Antonio Spurs in Game 5 of the Western Conference Finals or ride with Shai Gilgeous-Alexander and the Oklahoma City Thunder, this offer works either way.
+Win or lose your first bet, DraftKings will deliver four $25 bonus bets totaling $100 within 72 hours of your wager settling.

 Here are the key terms and conditions to keep in mind: